907sjl/referrals_powerbi/README.md

   , ([Median Days until Scheduled after 90d] >= 91.0), [Color Over 90d]
 )
 ```
-This report uses DAX functions to encapsulate the rules and return a single color value to a chart instead.
+This report uses DAX measures to encapsulate the rules and return a single color value to a chart instead.

 ```
 Color 7d = "#55BCFF"